bibjaw99/workstation/notes/keymaps.md

-## keymaps : for Hyprland and Sway (AI generated tables please look into the `keymaps.config` files for more details)
+## keymaps : Sway (AI generated tables please look into the `keymaps.config` files for more details)

 - I am using keychords like keybindings.